 Skeptics 1, Dogmatists Zero

-But where pseudo-skepticism is really in full bloom today is in the area of Scientology criticism.
+Where you find pseudo-skepticism in full bloom today is in the area of Scientology criticism.
 No where will you find “skeptics” who are so certain of their beliefs that Scientology is a “criminal organization”, for instance, which is involved in all kinds of “criminal activity” in present time.
 This certainty remains even after realizing that no church official has been convicted of a crime since the late 1970’s, and that civil cases against them for “human trafficking” and “fraud” and all kinds of other “crimes” are getting thrown out of court.

 With all these legal decisions in favor of Scientology, and all these missing criminal charges, shouldn’t these facts inform the pseudo-skeptics of the weakness of their position?

 Obviously not.
-Their crusade against Scientology as a “criminal organization” continues.
+Their faith-based crusade against Scientology as a “criminal organization” continues.

 The key characteristic of a pseudo-skeptic of Scientology is the furious and dedicated certainty of their position, and their squinting suspicion that anyone who would question it must be an OSA agent.